OpenGene/repaq/README.md

 * lower compression ratio than `-9` is not recommended, since it will not be faster.
 The difference is the RAM requirement.
 ```
 ```

+# FASTQ Format compatibility
+repaq was initially designed for compressing Illumina data, but it also works with data from other platforms, like BGI-Seq.
+To work with repaq, the FASTQ format should meet following condidtions:
+* only has bases A/T/C/G/N.
+* each FASTQ record has, and only has four lines (name, sequence, strand, quality).
+* the name and strand line cannot be longer than 255 bytes.
+* if one quality is with N base, it cannot be with other bases.
+For example, if `#` is with N base, it cannot be with `A/T/C/G`.
+* the number of different quality characters cannot be more than 64.

+`repaq` works best for Illumina data directly output by `bcl2fastq`.